astrochili/defold-zed/README.md

 ## Lua Language Server

 Zed already includes [Lua Language Server](https://github.com/LuaLS/lua-language-server) and all we have to do is setup the [`.luarc.json`](.luarc.json) file.

-I don't know how to share it between projects yet.
+It would be better to share it between projects somewhere, but don't know how to do it yet.

 ## Defold API

 As usual it's local folder [`.defold`](.defold) included generated headers with [defold-api-emmylua](https://github.com/d954mas/defold-api-emmylua).

-Would be good idea to place it to some shared space and add path to it in `.luarc.json` to reuse between projects.
+It would be a good idea to place it to some shared place and set path in the `.luarc.json` file to reuse the api folder between projects.

 ## File Associations